VB-groupoids and representation theory of Lie groupoids: -groupoids and representations up to homotopy

-Following our premise that the notion of $\VB$-groupoids in the appropriate generalization of that of Lie groupoid representation, we view $\VB$-groupoid cohomology as the corresponding generalization of Lie groupoid cohomology with values in a representation.
-In particular, for the $\VB$-groupoids of Examples \ref{ex:semidir} and \ref{ex:sidefree} that correspond to genuine representations, the $\VB$-groupoid complex can be canonically identified with the complex of representation-valued cochains.
-For the $\VB$-groupoids of Example \ref{ex:trivial} that play the role of trivial representations, the $\VB$-groupoid complex is acyclic.

-In \S\ref{sec:vbdecomp}, we will see that a choice of decomposition allows us to identify $C_\VB(\Gamma)$ with $C(G;E\oplus C[1])$, and that under this identification the operator $\du{\delta}$ corresponds to a representation up to homotopy of $G$ on the $2$-term graded vector bundle $E\oplus C[1]$.
-For now, we state the following lemma, which says that $C_\VB(\Gamma)$, like $C(G;E\oplus C[1])$, is a right $C(G)$-module for which the coboundary operator satisfies the graded Leibiz rule.
+In \S\ref{sec:vbdecomp}, we will see that a choice of decomposition allows us to identify $C_\VB(\Gamma)$ with $C(G;E\oplus C[1])$, and that under this identification the differential $\du{\delta}$ defines a representation up to homotopy of $G$ on $E\oplus C[1]$.
+For now, we make the following observation, which says that $C_\VB(\Gamma)$, like $C(G;E\oplus C[1])$, is a right $C(G)$-module for which the coboundary operator satisfies the graded Leibiz rule.